Twenty hallmarks of fake trans personae

 7. Disability

-Fakes frequently claim to be disabled: either a developmental disability (like autism), a psychiatric disability (like post-traumatic stress disorder) or a physical disability (like legal blindness).
+Hoaxers frequently claim to be disabled: either a developmental disability (like autism), a psychiatric disability (like post-traumatic stress disorder) or a physical disability (like legal blindness).
 They might also claim to be disabled in order to receive welfare.
 These alleged disabilities are frequently self-diagnosed and often not visible/verifiable.
 They often claim they are unable to work but are nonetheless able to spend most of their waking lives online.
-See my tsroadmap.com essay on disability for more.

 8. Online constantly

-Fakes frequently live much of their lives online, spending extraordinary time on transgender forums or in other role-playing situations like Second Life, World of Warcraft, etc.
+Hoaxers frequently live much of their lives online, spending extraordinary time on forums and social media, or in other role-playing situations like games, etc.

-For reasons that are not clear, LiveJournal is the service of choice for attention-craving fakes, followed closely by DeviantArt.
+Many hoaxers have been kicked off services that require a fixed identity, so they hang out on unmoderated places where they can use fake names or no name.
 Other key hallmarks include an interest in Japanese animation, involvement in the furry community, posting on the chans, and posting on transgender fiction websites.

-10. Posting on sites primarily for older transitioners
+10. Posting on platforms primarily for older transitioners

-Older transitioners and crossdressers are especially vulnerable to being taken in by fakes, because the fake often represents something they idealize/fantasize about, too.
+Older transitioners and crossdressers are especially vulnerable to being taken in by hoaxers, because the hoaxer often represents something they idealize/fantasize about, too.
 They end up living vicariously through each other in a feedback cycle of codependent validation.

 11. Seeking out vulnerable people